Venus Williams: Playing style

 Due to her all-court game, Williams can hit winners from any position.
 An exceptional tactical player with remarkable problem-solving skills, she also plays with sheer power and aggression.
 She relies on defense infrequently, rarely hitting drop shots and lobs, as her exceptional speed and court coverage allow her to hit with assertive power and strength from frequently defensive positions.
 Further strengths include her detailed and intricate footwork, and supreme athleticism.
-She has been noted for her elegant style of play, and she prefers to play on fast grass, hard, and carpet courts.

-Professional career
+Career

-1994–96: Professional Career
+1994–96: Turned professional

-Williams turned professional on October 31, 1994, at the age of 14.
-In the first round of the tournament, Venus played former NCAA singles champion Shaun Stafford, who earlier that year had reached the fourth round of the French Open.
-Williams beat her fellow American in two sets.
-In the second round of her first professional tournament, the Silicon Valley Classic in Oakland, Williams was up a set and a service break against world No. 2, Arantxa Sánchez Vicario, before losing the match.
-Vicario went on to win the title by defeating Martina Navratilova.
+Venus Williams turned professional on October 31, 1994, at the age of 14.
+In the first round of her first professional tournament, the Bank of the West Classic in Oakland, Venus defeated former NCAA singles champion Shaun Stafford.
+In the second round, Williams was up a set and a service break against world No. 2, Arantxa Sánchez Vicario, before losing the match.
 That was the only tournament Williams played in 1994.

 In 1995, Williams played three more events as a wildcard, falling in the first round of the tournaments in Los Angeles and Toronto but reaching the quarterfinals in Oakland, defeating No. 18 Amy Frazier in the second round for her first win over a top-20 ranked player, before losing to Magdalena Maleeva.
 Williams played five events in 1996, falling in the first round four times but reaching the third round in Los Angeles, before losing to No. 1 Steffi Graf.